Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/RequestBlock"

-Re-exports all named exports from the "effect/RequestBlock" module as "RequestBlock".
+Re-exports all named exports from the "effect/RequestBlock" module as `RequestBlock`.

 **Signature**